 Minor in Medical Anthropology

 Medical anthropology is a subfield of anthropology that explores how society, culture, and biology influence global health and well-being, the experience and distribution of illness, the prevention and treatment of sickness, healing processes, and the utilization of pluralistic medical systems.
 A minor in medical anthropology develops knowledge and skills that are important for thinking critically about contested definitions of health and health care.
-Students pursuing the minor combine broad introductory coursework with specialized electives in the College of Arts & Sciences Department of Anthropology and in the Program in Medical Anthropology and Cross-Cultural Practice at the Boston University School of Medicine.
+Students pursuing the minor combine broad introductory coursework with specialized electives in the College of Arts & Sciences Department of Anthropology and in the Program in Medical Anthropology and Cross-Cultural Practice (MACCP) at Boston University School of Medicine’s Division of Graduate Medical Sciences (GMS).

 A minor in Medical Anthropology consists of six courses.
 The student must take:

-- either CAS AN 101 (Introduction to Cultural Anthropology) or AN 102 (Human Biology, Behavior, and Evolution)
+- either CAS AN 101 (Introduction to Cultural Anthropology), AN 102 (Human Biology, Behavior, and Evolution), or AN 103 (Anthropology Through Ethnography)

-- 2 other courses in the Department of Anthropology, at least 1 at the 300-level or higher
+- 2 other courses in the Department of Anthropology, at least 1 at the CAS AN 300-level or higher

 - 2 courses chosen from the list of 600-level GMS courses offered by the Program in Medical Anthropology and Cross-Cultural Practice at the BU School of Medicine.
 CAS AN 210 should be completed before taking these courses.